matthew123987/rds_java_project_public/README.md

 To do list:

+- Add wait events aggregated to the dashboard
+- Add locked queries aggregated to the dashboard
+- Add locked queries information to the dashboard
 - Full details of java and aws programs installed on EC2
 - Logic about how the code works to be added.
 - Commands used to quickly push, pull and build